KhoiUna/birthday-piano/README.md

 # Birthday Piano

-- The app to send a birthday song and a wish to your friends
+- The app to send a birthday song and craft a wish for someone's birthday.